 – Private groups are project groups consist of specific people, by invitation only.

 What makes the team special is that we adopted the concept of digital water cooler.
-In our setup, we have several ones such as #general #music #games #dailyphoto.
-They are essentially public channels with gossiping intentions.
+In our setup, we have several ones such as

 The digital water coolers are an engaging, asynchronous and non-distracting way to keep everyone connected in an informal context.
 When often about half of us are not in the same physical space, it has became invaluable.
 It also keeps the fun and work in the same interface.